 What is a Tummy Tuck (Abdominoplasty)?

-Abdominoplasty or “tummy tuck” is a cosmetic surgery that helps tighten and flatten the abdomen by removing excess skin and fat.
-The abdominal muscles get tightened down the middle, this helps to give the abdomen a flatter, leaner appearance.
-This procedure has one of the highest satisfaction rates of all plastic surgeries.
+A “tummy tuck”, or abdominoplasty, is a cosmetic surgery that helps tighten and flatten the abdomen by removing excess skin and fat.
+The abdominal muscles get tightened down the middle.
+This helps to give the abdomen a flatter, leaner appearance.
+This procedure has one of the highest satisfaction rates of all plastic surgery procedures.

-If you are considering abdominoplasty surgery first ask yourself the following questions:
+If you are considering tummy tuck surgery, first ask yourself the following questions: